articles hero image

 2. Focus on the best interests of the child: In Alabama, the court's primary concern in custody is the child's best interests.
 When seeking a custody modification, it is important to demonstrate how the proposed changes will benefit the child.
 This may include demonstrating that the child will have better access to healthcare or education or will be able to spend more time with family members.

-3. Seek the help of an experienced attorney: Custody modification cases can be complex, and it is important to have an experienced family law attorney on your side.
+3. Seek the help of an experienced attorney: Custody modification cases can be complex, and it is important to have an experienced child custody attorney in Birmingham on your side.
 They can help you gather evidence, present your case in court, and navigate the legal process.

 4. Be willing to compromise: In some cases, it may be necessary to compromise with the other parent to modify a custody arrangement.
 This could involve agreeing to a different visitation schedule or a shared custody arrangement.
 Being willing to negotiate and work with the other parent can increase your chances of success in court.